Sharp Chula Vista Medical Center PGY1 Pharmacy Residency

 - Sharp Mesa Vista Hospital

 Through this health care system residency approach, residents will obtain pharmacy experience in multiple diverse patient care settings.
-Unique and distinctive training may include emergency medicine, transitions of care, critical care, NICU, infectious disease, oncology, trauma, nutritional and metabolic support, safe medication practice, solid organ transplant, psychiatry and specialty pharmacy.
+Unique and distinctive training may include emergency medicine, transitions of care, critical care, NICU, infectious disease, oncology, trauma, safe medication practice, solid organ transplant, psychiatry and specialty pharmacy.

 As a resident, you will work under the mentorship of pharmacy resident advisors and preceptors.
 This program will enable you to improve communication and leadership skills with health care professionals, pharmacy students and patients.